KnightChaser/docker-elk-winlogbeat/README.md

         ```
     * Initiate the ELK server by hitting `sudo docker-compose up -d`.
 To terminate the server operation, hit `sudo docker-compose down -v` instead.
     <img src="./_readme_asset/docker_compose.png">

     * Complete ELK Client setup
-    * Open a web browser in ELK server and access **`localhost:5601`**.
-Head to `Kibana > Index patterns` and setup the GUI management panel.
-Define index pattern, and find the fields.
-You can customize the setting, add more things on the pipeline, or build a new fancy GUI panel.
+    * Open a web browser in the ELK server and access **`localhost:5601`**.
+Head to `Kibana > Index patterns` and set up the GUI management panel.
+Define the index pattern, and find the fields.
+You can customize the setting, add more things to the pipeline, or build a new fancy GUI panel.
 Creative parts are on your hands!
         * <img src="./_readme_asset/kibana_run_1.png">
         * <img src="./_readme_asset/kibana_run_1b.png">
         * <img src="./_readme_asset/kibana_run_2.png">